Part two of my trawl through Edinburgh in an alphabetic fashion brought to you by the letters D, E and F!

 Explore more of Edinburgh's hidden history with my private city walking tours!

-This is the first of my new blog series for 2018, exploring Edinburgh from A to Z!
+This is the first of my new blog series, exploring Edinburgh from A to Z!

 THE LETTER A

 A is for Adam Smith, one of the city's greatest sons, known as 'the father of modern economics' after his ground-breaking text, The Wealth of Nations.
 Actually, Smith was born in Kirkcaldy in Fife to the north of Edinburgh, but lived for much of his life in the Old Town, where his former home Panmure House still stands today.
 It was in Panmure House that Smith wrote his famous textbook outlining the basic principles and treaties of international trade agreements between countries, which was to transform the world's approach to finance.

 Smith was a major player in the so-called Scottish Enlightenment, when Edinburgh was at the heart of a century-long movement of innovation, and he was one of the men who helped establish the city's reputation as a home to great thinkers, philosophers, scientists and medics.